Ten de Shōwaru Cupid: Yakuza-related individuals

-The heir to the Tohoku Momoshiri-gumi and Ryuji (竜次)'s childhood friend.
+The heir to the Tohoku Momoshiri-gumi and Ryuji's childhood friend.
 He was raised to be solely focused on studying, with a dream of becoming a politician.
 He was an honor student with a bob haircut, thick glasses, and always carrying reference books, but upon their reunion, he had become rebellious, growing into a full-fledged delinquent who loved cigarettes and women (the reason being his yakuza father doing as he pleased while forcing him to study constantly).
 He's quick to adapt, playing the role of an honor student to deceive those around him, and then attacking them when they let their guard down like a beast.
-He repeatedly targets Maria (聖 まりあ), but misunderstands her true identity and Ryuji (竜次)'s feelings, leading to his coming out.
+He repeatedly targets Maria, but misunderstands her true identity and Ryuji's feelings, leading to his coming out.